ikvk/imap_tools/README.rst

 Email attributes
 ^^^^^^^^^^^^^^^^

-Message public attributes are cached by functools.lru_cache
+Message and Attachment public attributes are cached by functools.lru_cache

 .. code-block:: python